IEEE-USA Congressional Fellowships

 Prior to beginning a fellowship, Fellows are enrolled in a mandatory, multi-society, two-week orientation program organized by the American

 Association for the Advancement of Science (AAAS).
 The orientation takes place in Washington, D.C. every September at

 IEEE-USA's expense.
-The orientation for 2013-2014 fellows is scheduled for September TBD, 2012.
 At the completion of the orientation, each fellow begins their search for a fellowship placement.